IN LOVING MEMORY OF

 Robert F. Hemming, “Lug Nut”… Bob passed away peacefully on February 20, 2026, at the age of 76.
 A devoted husband, father, grandfather, veteran, brother, and friend, Bob lived a life defined by service, resilience, curiosity, and deep love for his family, his friends, and his country.

 Born on November 16, 1949, in Denver, Colorado, Bob was the eldest child of Dr. John and Kathaleen Hemming.
 He grew up in Colorado, where his early years were shaped by family, adventure, learning, and the American Mountain West, which established a lifelong love of exploring the outdoors.
-As a youth, he rode on the horse-mounted drill team of the Westernaires.
+As a youth, he rode on the horse mounted drill team of the Westernaires.

-Bob attended St. Joseph's Military Academy in Hays, Kansas, before serving as a Captain in the United States Army Corps of Engineers during the Vietnam era.
+Bob attended St. Joseph's Military Academy before serving as a Captain in the United States Army Corps of Engineers during the Vietnam era.
 From 1972 to 1977, he served as a Construction Engineering Officer with the 52nd Engineer Battalion, earning his Airborne Wings and serving as a hazardous weapons handling specialist.
 His military service instilled in him discipline, leadership, and a lifelong commitment to giving back.

 In 1976, after the devastating Big Thompson Flood, Bob led nearly 200 soldiers from the 52nd Battalion at Fort Carson in cleanup and recovery efforts.

-He later worked in banking for 16 years, continuing to serve others with integrity and care.
-In parallel with his professional life, Bob dedicated himself to the mountains as a member of the Professional Division of the National Ski Patroller in Breckenridge for 37 years, blending his medical training and passion for skiing to help ensure the safety of others.
+He later worked as a mortgage banker for 16 years, continuing to serve others with integrity and care.
+In parallel with his professional life, Bob dedicated himself to the mountains as a National Ski Patroller in Breckenridge for thirty seven years, blending his medical training and passion for skiing to help ensure the safety of others.
+He also generously supported the arts in Colorado, including volunteering with Central City Opera.
+Bob developed a special love for Native American art, especially Santa Clara and San Ildefonso pottery, and found joy in collecting and sharing the history behind each piece.
+A lifelong collector of rocks, minerals, and fossils, he delighted in uncovering the stories held within the earth.

 Bob faced significant health challenges later in life with courage and perseverance.
 Despite these hardships, his greatest joy remained his family and the time shared together.